About Boot to Qt

 - Evaluating Qt on real embedded environment using one of the provided reference images.

 - Getting the embedded development environment up and running in no time.
-Later, the stack can be customized to production with Build-Your-Own-Stack tooling, including proprietary Yocto Project recipes.
+Later, the stack can be customized to production by building embedded Linux images including proprietary Yocto Project recipes.

 Boot to Qt for embedded Linux is using the traditional embedded Linux kernel built with the Yocto Poky reference system.
 The embedded Linux variant is designed for great customization possibilities.
 It contains only components required in the embedded device, resulting in smaller image sizes while keeping valuable development tools available.